When Texas grants authority, enforceable obligations follow.

 ComplyTexas supplies the badge structure, serial verification, and links to official public records.
 Advisory entries are citation-based notices to help the public locate agency orders and court decisions.

-Each advisory carries a unique verification history tied to specific, public‑source evidence.
+Serial verified Each advisory carries a unique verification history tied to specific, public-source evidence.

-Direct paths to agency orders, court filings, and other official documents that support the advisory.
+Links to public records Direct paths to agency orders, court filings, and other official documents that support the advisory.

-A transparency signal — not a certification or legal conclusion — so consumers and regulators can review the same underlying sources.
+Citation-based notice A transparency signal — not a certification or legal conclusion — so consumers and regulators can review the same underlying sources.

 ComplyTexas does not make factual findings or legal conclusions; advisories are not legal advice and not a regulator’s approval or determination.
 Always review the linked sources yourself.